SherG/cool-iron/blog/quit-facebook.md

 ## The warden and the fools

 Before deleting my account I caught my first glimpse of Facebook’s “warning” notes: correctives it dutifully pastes like a Victorian schoolmarm onto  comments it deems problematic.
-These I saw on a friend’s newsfeed.
-She responded with the humorous epithet: “fascistbook!”
+These I saw on the newsfeed of a friend who responded with the humorous epithet: “fascistbook!”

 Warning labels stuck like annoying Post-its on casual comments change the platform's atmosphere.
 It's not just you and your friends and acquaintances socializing anymore, it's you, them, and a phalanx of <a href="https://www.youtube.com/watch?v=YsShZNHmpGE" target="blank">intrusive busybodies</a>.